CarolinaYo/react-directory/README.md

 # React Employee Directory

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This applicatin is an employee directory using data from an open-souce API [Random User Generator](https://https://randomuser.me/) to populate random data and then formed a directory.
 User can perform search and sort functionality to narrow down the list of the employee.
-This app allows a search by name and sort by employee's firstname.
+This app allows a search by name and sort by employee's name or email address .

 # User Story